mstniy/computed_flutter/README.md

 c.asValueListenable; // Returns a [ValueListenable]
 ```

 Of course, other ways of using computations as defined by the base Computed package are available.
-For easy reference, this includes `.use`, `.listen` and `asStream`.
+For easy reference, this includes `.use`, `.listen` and `.asStream`.